 The bill H. 3398 proposes amendments to the South Carolina Code of Laws regarding voter registration qualifications.
-It seeks to remove the disqualification of individuals convicted of felonies or offenses against election laws from registering or voting.
-Specifically, it amends Section 7-5-120 to eliminate the disqualification for those who have completed their sentences, including probation and parole, unless they have been pardoned.
-Additionally, Section 7-5-170 is amended to remove the requirement for applicants to affirm that they have never been convicted of a felony or election law offense, thereby simplifying the registration process.
+Specifically, it seeks to remove the disqualification of individuals convicted of felonies or offenses against election laws from registering or voting.
+The bill amends Section 7-5-120 to eliminate the language that disqualifies these individuals, allowing them to register upon release from prison.
+Additionally, it modifies Section 7-5-170 to delete the requirement for applicants to affirm that they have never been convicted of a felony or election law offense, thereby simplifying the registration process for those with prior convictions.

 Statutes affected: 12/05/2024: 7-5-120, 7-5-170, 7-5-185